codefoster/middleware/README.md

 The larger problem is that this approach encourages hardcoded dependencies within middleware.
 What middleware Y really wants is a `foo()` function.
 But instead of passing that function directly to Y on creation, or Y requesting it from a Dependency Injection framework, Y is forced to look for it in `context`, hoping that middleware X put it there.

+>JF: Strongly agree.
+Y doesn't need to know the full type of context at any given point in its unfortunate evolution.
+It only needs the foo() function... an argument for keeping them separate.

 These hardcoded dependencies, only enforced at runtime, means that developers will have to rely on documentation and trial and error.

 Ultimately the result of all this will be a fragile web of dependencies, which will not make for a happy ecosystem.

+>JF: As Steve pointed out, it may be less common for 3rd party developers to use this pattern (as is apparently the case in the Express ecosystem), so it may not ultimately lead to an unhappy ecosystem, but it seems to me to drag it that way at least.

+>JF: Might I suggest you add a section on debugging - the difficulty of which would grow as the codebase does.
 ### Testing

 Hardcoded dependencies mean that testing is that much harder.
 To test Y means constructing a mocked context containing every dependency of Y.

+>JF: I'm impressed with the case you made in the preceding.

 ## My Proposal